Run the required spatial analysis to create the spat_df

 Optional.
 An sf polygon object giving the locations that are considered part of the physiological thermal niche (See NatureServe Guidelines for definition).

-results for each scenario use a raster with multiple layers and ensure that the order of
+Optional.
+A SpatRaster object with results from a model of the change in the species' range caused by climate change.
+To supply different results for each scenario use a raster with multiple layers and ensure that the order of the layers matches the order of

-a matrix used to classify hs_rast
+a matrix used to classify

-into 0: not suitable, 1:
+into 0: not suitable, 1: lost, 2: maintained, 3: gained.
+Seerng_chg_mat()

-details on the matrix format.
+for details on the matrix format.- protected_poly

 a number between 0 and 1 that can be used to down-weight gains in the modeled range change under climate change